 - As well as the apop_data structure, Apophenia is built around a model object, the apop_model.
 This allows for consistent treatment of distributions, regressions, simulations, machine learning models, and who knows what other sorts of models you can dream up.
 By transforming and combining existing models, it is easy to build complex models from simple sub-models.

 - For example, the apop_update function does Bayesian updating on any two well-formed models.
-If they are on the table of conjugates, that is correctly handled, and if they are not, Gibbs sampling produces an empirical distribution.
+If they are on the table of conjugates, that is correctly handled, and if they are not, an appropriate variant of MCMC produces an empirical distribution.
 The output is yet another model, from which you can make random draws, or which you can use as a prior for another round of Bayesian updating.

 - Of course, it's a C library, meaning that you can build applications using Apophenia for the data-processing back-end of your program.
 For example, it is currently used in production for certain aspects of processing for the U.S. Census Bureau's American Community Survey.